ThibaultPhilips-r0663615/guides-api/README.md

 Once you have the repository on your local device, create a (parent) folder on your desired location.

 Once created, place the acquired repository into the created parent folder[^1].
-[^1]: This step is necessary in order to set up firebase properly.
+[^1]: This step is necessary in order to set up Firebase properly.

 ### Firebase init

-Firebase has an in-depth [explanation](https://firebase.google.com/docs/functions/get-started) of how to set up a firebase project.
+Firebase has an in-depth [explanation](https://firebase.google.com/docs/functions/get-started) of how to set up a Firebase project.
 We advise you to go through the necessary steps before you go further.
 See below for a more abstract TODO list:

 - Go to the before created parent folder